-Our saw mills are located near some of the finest timber in the world.
+Our mills and production facilities are located near some of the finest timber in the world.
 Only premium, quality logs are hand selected from trees that grew at high elevations.
 These trees experience slower growth rates, resulting in a higher structural value due to tighter annual growth rings.
 In addition to strength, each log is hand selected based on straightness of grain and consistency of size.

 FULL LOG CONSTRUCTION